Medcities: Members

+MedCities also has the following observing members: The Catalan Agency for Development Cooperation (ACCD), the Mediterranean Citizens' Assembly Foundation (FACM), the Provincial Council of Barcelona (Diputació de Barcelona), ANIMA Invest Network, Hariri Foundation, MEDPAN, the Parliamentary Assembly of the Mediterranean, and the European Institute of the Mediterranean (IEMed).

 Organisation

 General Assembly: it is the supreme body of the Association, and it is composed of all its members.
 It must be convened at least one every three years, and it gives a ruling on the items on the agenda proposed by the board, and on various others issues.
 It elects the President and the members of the Board.

 Board: the Association is governed by a Board of 5 to 9 members: the President, the Secretary General and from three to seven members.
 It meets at least once a year.

 Presidency: the President represents the Association in all acts of civil life, and he is invested with all the powers to this effect.
 The mandate of the President covers the period from one General Assembly to the other.
-The Presidency has been held by Barcelona, Marseille, Tangier, Limassol and Rome (at the present time).
+The Presidency has been held by Barcelona, Marseille, Tangier, Limassol, Rome and Tétouan.
+The current President of MedCities is Montpellier, represented by Mr. Michaël Delafosse, Mayor of Montpellier.

-General Secretariat: it is an administrative body which helps the Association's President and Board in their respective tasks.
+General Secretariat: it is an administrative body which helps the Association's president and Board in their respective tasks.
 It is managed by a General Secretary and it takes care of the management of the network, identifying the needs of the cities, representing the Medcities network in international events (together with member cities), ensuring technical and financial coordination, the preparation and follow-up of field projects, the organisation of the General Assembly and the Board's meetings and the publishing of presentation material.
 The General Secretariat has a four-years mandate, and may be re-elected.

-Limassol, Marseilles and Barcelona (at the present time) have held the function of Secretary General.
+The MedCities Board of Directors for the period 2023-2026 was approved by the members at the Extraordinary General Meeting held online, on 31 January 2023.
+The composition of the current Board is as follows: